graphcommerce-org/graphcommerce/docs/content/framework/theming.md

 ## Customizing default border-radius

-All components that render content with a border-radius, except for pill buttons and circular buttons, are dependent of the value of `shape`.
+All components that render content with a border-radius, except for pill buttons and circular buttons, are dependent on the value of `shape`.
 A simple way to remove this effect is to set its value to 0:

 ```tsx